Table of Contents

 The earth is warming increasingly.
 The consensus for the need to solve climate change is growing undoubtedly.
 And the shift to renewable energy is becoming a reality, rapidly.

-Renewable energy companies are now in a hot market, and the market is seemingly going to get hotter with Joe Biden leading the United States for at least, the next four years.
+Renewable energy companies are now in a hot market, and the market is seemingly going to get hotter with Joe Biden leading the United States for at least, the next two years.

-From day one, I expect the Biden administration to make the rapid transition to clean energy, globally, ‘a thing’.
+The Biden administration is expected to make the rapid transition to clean energy, globally, ‘a thing’.
 And this will set the tone for fast-growth in the renewable energy market.

 There are many ways to enter the renewable energy market, one of which is by buying renewable energy penny stocks.
 I’ve talked about the Advantages of Penny Stocks, and when you put everything in perspective, renewable penny stocks are one of the best way to get the most out the upcoming clean energy boom.

-If you are looking for Renewable (Clean, Solar, or Alternative) Energy Penny Stocks to invest in, here are 10 stocks to consider:
+If you are looking for Renewable (Clean, Solar, or Alternative) Energy Penny Stocks to trade, here are 8bstocks to consider: